 The Gonzaga Science Research Program (GSRP) was initiated through grants from the M. J. Murdock Charitable Trust and is now funded using Gonzaga University resources.
 The primary objective of GSRP is to expand undergraduate research opportunities.
-More specifically, the program aims to encourage and assist our faculty members in winning external grants for their research while providing research experiences for our science majors.
+More specifically, the program aims to encourage and assist our faculty members in securing external grants for their research while providing research experiences for our science majors.

 GSRP also pays travel expenses for faculty and students to attend the annual Murdock College Science Research Conference, where students report their research results to an audience of science faculty and students from undergraduate institutions across the Pacific Northwest.
-Similar presentations are made at CURCI’s Research EXPO held on the Gonzaga campus as part of Fall Family Weekend.
+Similar presentations are made at CURCI’s Undergraduate Research Showcase held on the Gonzaga campus as part of Fall Family Weekend.